list of dots Digital Research Alliance of Canada logo NSERC logo University of Ottawa logo / Université d'Ottawa

 Features

-• Syntax highlighting via tree-sitter grammar
+• Syntax highlighting via tree-sitter grammar and highlight queries

 • Diagnostics from UmpleSync compiler